 High-Dose Chemotherapy with Stem Cell Transplantation

-Timing of high-dose therapy and stem cell transplantation: Typically, stem cell transplantation is utilized in the treatment of patients with NHL only after their cancer has progressed with conventional treatment.
-However, up-front treatment with high-dose chemotherapy and stem cell transplant rather than conventional CHOP may improve survival in the treatment of some patients with very aggressive NHL.
-A clinical trial has shown that approximately 75% of patients with intermediate-high-risk disease treated with high-dose chemotherapy and autologous stem cell transplant lived five years or more after treatment compared to 45% of the patients treated with conventional dose CHOP.(10)
+High-dose chemotherapy and autologous stem cell transplant is a standard treatment for recurrent NHL after failure of R-CHOP because it cures ~45% of patients.
+Research is ongoing to determine if early use of HDC and ASCT can improved the outcomes of lymphoma patients at high risk of recurrence with R-CHOP.
+One clinical trial has shown that approximately 75% of patients with intermediate-high-risk disease treated with high-dose chemotherapy and autologous stem cell transplant lived five years or more after treatment compared to 45% of the patients treated with conventional dose CHOP.10

 Planning for stem cell transplantation: Approximately 50% of patients treated with R-CHOP ultimately experience a cancer recurrence that may be treated with high-dose chemotherapy and stem cell transplantation.
 Due to this likelihood, some patients and physicians choose to prepare for this treatment.
 Planning for a potential stem cell transplant involves collecting stem cells early in the treatment plan and having them stored for future use.
 Even conventional-dose chemotherapy can damage the bone marrow where stem cells are produced; therefore, it is important the stem cells be collected before the patient undergoes any treatment.
 Waiting until the cancer recurs to collect stem cells is problematic because the procedure is difficult to perform on short notice.
 As well, the resulting collection sample may be contaminated with cancer cells.